-BitcoinPay offers an API that can be integrated with most eCommerce platforms today including websites and mobile apps.
-Samples of code with mock server testing are available in php, java, python, Ruby, Perl and more.
-They even have a designated button generator for dummies.
+BitcoinPay provides an API that is compatible with most of today's eCommerce platforms, including websites and mobile applications.
+Code samples with mock server testing are accessible in various languages such as PHP, Java, Python, Ruby, Perl, among others.
+They even offer a specifically designed button generator for beginners.

 But here's the best part: If you don’t know how to code, you can still integrate bitcoinpay relatively easily by downloading one of their dedicated plugins for opencart, magento, prestashop and woocommerce.
 Simply navigate to the developers section and download the required plugin.
 Then upload it to the backend of your website and configure the settings according to your needs.

 How are payments sent and received?